Koldar/pmake/docs/source/index.rst

 Important commands
 ==================

-The following are the importan commands that you can immediately use within pmake script
+The following are the importan commands that you can immediately use within pmakeup script

-.. automodule:: pmake
+.. automodule:: pmakeup
    :members:

 .. autoclass:: commands.SessionScript
    :members:

-PMake cache
+PMakeup cache
 ======================

-.. autoclass:: IPMakeCache.IPMakeCache
+.. autoclass:: IPMakeupCache.IPMakeupCache
    :members:

-.. autoclass:: JsonPMakeCache.JsonPMakeCache
+.. autoclass:: JsonPMakeupCache.JsonPMakeupCache
    :members:

 Platform interface